bxdoan/bxdoan/README.md

 <div align="center">

-> When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say, I used everything you gave me.
+> If you really want to be strong… Stop caring about what your surrounding thinks of you!

-> — Erma Bombeck —
+> — Saitama —

 </div>